frePPLe/frepple/doc/installation-guide/advanced-configuration.rst

 -----------------------------------------

 The "plan editor" screen of the Enterprise Edition doesn't work in some corporate networks.
-The sympton is a message that the connection to the web service fails, while the web service is up and running correctly on the server.
+The symptom is a message that the connection to the web service fails, while the web service is up and running correctly on the server.

 This can be caused by the firewall configuration on your network.
-This screen uses the `websocket protocol <https://en.wikipedia.org/wiki/WebSocket>`_ which not be accepted by default on your firewall.
+This screen uses the `websocket protocol <https://en.wikipedia.org/wiki/WebSocket>`_ which might not be accepted by default on your firewall.

 .. _proxy: